 Pool boy?
 Well, Legally Blonde has a subversion of that — the guy turns out to be gay, and his employer genuinely wasn't interested in him, she just wanted some eye-candy while working on her tan (hence his skimpy "uniform").

-In Mulholland Drive, Adam Kesher comes home to find his wife in bed with the pool boy (Bill Ray Cyrus!).
+In Mulholland Dr., Adam Kesher comes home to find his wife in bed with the pool boy (Billy Ray Cyrus!).
 To add injury to insult, the poolboy is angry that Adam interrupted their sex, and beats him up and throws him out of his own house.

 In Chicago, one of the Merry Murderesses tells the story of her husband accusing her of cheating with the milkman, then she says, "He ran into my knife ten times."